 Health care delivery options are moving forward at record speed, from the hospitals and urgent care to clinics and home health.
-Telehealth is here to stay and supply chain must be aware of happenings within their communities and their own health care organizations.
-Larger health care organizations and those in rural communities with limited access to health care are already using telehealth services widely.
+Telehealth is here to stay, and supply chain must be aware of happenings within their communities and their own health care organizations.
+Larger health care organizations and those in rural communities with limited access to health resources are already using telehealth services.

-This introductory education session will discuss telehealth services and its various modes, how supply chain can contribute to telehealth success, and what steps are needed to maintain that success.
+This introductory education session discusses telehealth services and their various modes, how supply chain can contribute to telehealth success, and what steps are needed to maintain that success.

-How this Session Relates to the Cost, Quality, and Outcomes (CQO) Movement: Telemedicine is vital to the attainment of the CQO principles because it enables health care organizations to reach a broader patient population, provide more timely care and intervention, as well as reduce the overall cost of care by minimizing unnecessary office visits.
+How this session relates to the Cost, Quality, and Outcomes (CQO) Movement: Telemedicine is vital to the attainment of CQO principles as it enables health care organizations to reach a broader patient population, provide more timely care and intervention, as well as reduce the overall cost of care by minimizing unnecessary office visits.

-- Discuss the basics of telehealth, marketplace happenings and how telehealth has expanded delivery options that position health care systems to be successful in a risk-based environment of the future.
+- Discuss the basics of telehealth, marketplace happenings, and how telehealth has expanded delivery options, which position health care systems to be successful in the risk-based environment of the future.

-- Explain the implication of industry changes as it may relate to the supply chain and provide key insights into the risk of not adapting to the changing environment requiring a truly mobile supply chain.
+- Explain the implication of industry changes as they relate to the supply chain and provide key insights into the risk of not adapting to the changing environment, which requires a truly mobile supply chain.

-- Provide insight into ways that the supply chain may evolve and expand their role taking advantage of the consumer trends that are demanding more virtual care services.
+- Provide insight into the ways that supply chain will evolve and expand its role by taking advantage of the consumer trends that are demanding more virtual care services.